Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/ios-swift/migration.md

 #### Plugins

-The configs `amplitude.adSupportBlock` or `amplitude.useAdvertisingIdForDeviceId` were available in `Amplitude-iOS` to allow use idfv or idfa as the deviceID.
+The configs `amplitude.adSupportBlock` or `amplitude.useAdvertisingIdForDeviceId` were available in `Amplitude-iOS` to allow you to use IDFV or IDFA as the deviceID.
 Although `Amplitude-Swift` doesn't support these configurations, you can add plugins to the new iOS SDK to enrich event payloads.

 === "Amplitude-Swift"

     ```swift
-    import AdSupport
+    import AdSupportf
     import Amplitude_Swift
     import AppTrackingTransparency
     import Foundation